Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Safety & Precautions

 Iron supplementation is not recommended without prior assessment of iron status.
-Excess iron accumulates in organs and promotes oxidative stress through free radical generation.
-Individuals with haemochromatosis (a genetic condition causing excessive iron absorption) should not supplement without specialist supervision.
+Excess iron accumulates in organs and promotes oxidative stress.
+Individuals with haemochromatosis, who absorb iron in excess, should not supplement without specialist supervision.
+A 2024 European opinion sets a safe level of intake of 40 milligrams per day in adults, including pregnant and lactating women.

 Pregnant or breastfeeding women, as well as individuals taking medication, are advised to consult a healthcare professional before any iron supplementation.